chrisboulton/php-resque/README.md

 **php-resque is a Redis-based library for enqueuing and running background jobs.**

-This is a lightly maintained fork of **chrisboulton/php-resque**, compatible with PHP 8.2+.
+This is a lightly maintained fork of **chrisboulton/php-resque**, with fixes and improvements, compatible with PHP 8.2+.

 ⚠️ Not recommended for new projects.
 We are only maintaining this for legacy projects.